kubedb/docs/docs/guides/ignite/scaling/vertical-scaling/vertical-scaling.md

 > New to KubeDB?
 Please start [here](/docs/README.md).

-# Vertical Scale Ignite Standalone
+# Vertical Scale Ignite

-This guide will show you how to use `KubeDB` Ops-manager operator to update the resources of a Ignite standalone database.
+This guide will show you how to use `KubeDB` Ops-manager operator to update the resources of a Ignite database.

 ## Before You Begin